alexandergall/bf-sde-nixpkgs/README.md

 important that the Nix store on that cache does **not** contain any of the SDE components covered by the NDA.

-Once that cache is set up, the administrator creates a keypair used to sign the packages being downloaded from the cache.
+Once that cache is set up, the administrator creates a key-pair used to sign the packages being downloaded from the cache.
 The public key is published together with the URL where the cache can be reached, for example https://cache.exmple.net.
 To use the cache, add the following